Pinching Azumaya algebras: Introduction

 \

 \textbf{Acknowledgments.} This article consists of parts of my PhD thesis.
 I wish to express my gratitude to my advisor Professor Dr. Stefan Schröer for giving me the opportunity to purse this project and for his continued advise while doing so.
+I would also like to thank the referee for his very useful comments, which helped to improve the paper.
 This research was conducted in the framework of the research training group GRK 2240: Algebro-Geometric Methods in Algebra, Arithmetic and Topology, which is funded by the DFG.